Migrating From a Legacy On-Premises PBX to the Cloud: The Tide Has Turned [WHITEPAPER]

 UCaaS – more than the sum of its parts

 Unified communications are more than its parts or components – it’s about bringing the various functions together, including voice/telephony, conferencing, messaging, collaboration, video, and more on a unified platform to provide a holistic experience.
-RingCentral Message Video Phone (MVP) does just that.
+RingCentral Message Video Phone (RingEX) does just that.

 Today’s workers are more collaborative, requiring tools that make it easy to share information.
 A complete UCaaS solution should go beyond telephony, including conferencing and collaboration capabilities, such as messaging, document sharing, and screen sharing.
 It should also include web, audio, and video conferencing while enabling workers to connect from any device and any location to access data, applications, and other critical business tools in one place.
 Going the next step,